ArtemBelykh/ArtemBelykh/README.md

 Hi, my name is Artem, I'm 21 years old!

-Hi!
-My name is Artyom.
 I am working and developing in the direction of a Backend Web developer, using modern technologies.
 I am actively engaged in backend development and, if necessary, take on the tasks of frontend development.

 Soft Skills:
 - I am sociable and not afraid to take responsibility;